 Shampoo bars that won’t hurt

 Love a good lather?
 Biconi’s got a plastic-free shampoo bar (pictured above) that’s made with quality natural ingredients.
-We’re particularly fond of the Hair Revitalising one that’s gentle on the scalp and environment.
+We’re particularly fond of the Hair Revitalising one (found at Zerrin) that’s gentle on the scalp and environment.

 Plus, there’s The Clean Attempt with its zero-waste shampoo bars and dry shampoo glass jars that we simply cannot get enough of.
 Singapore’s first zero-waste grocery store Unpackt stocks them.
 Protip: Pick up a soap saver bag to help your shampoo bars last longer.